walteraa/kubernetes_tutorials/README.md

+# What is kubernetes

+Kubernetes is a open-source platform used to automate deployment, scale and operate applications running in containers. :whale:

 # Kubernetes client(kubectl)

 The `kubectl` is a command line interface to operate kubernetes clusters.
 This tool make possible creates kubernetes resources(e.g.: Pods, Deployments, Services, DaemonSets, etc...) in a kubernetes cluster using commands operations, flags, and yaml files.